Some Quotations to Help You with Your Life

 Based on the books and the videos

-and with a gorgeous assessment by one's favorite financier!
+with a gorgeous review by one's favorite financier!

 + lazy useless American gigolo